Recep Tayyip Erdoğan: Honors, awards and recognitions

 Erdoğan has received numerous national and international awards and honors throughout his political career.
-These awards and honors reflect his contributions to international relations, cultural dialogue and humanitarian efforts.
 Internationally, he has been recognized with awards such as the Medal "In Commemoration of the 1000th Anniversary of Kazan" from Russia, the Nishan-e-Pakistan from Pakistan, and the Order of the Republic from Moldova.
 He has also been awarded the Grand Cordon of the Order of Leopold from Belgium, the Grand Cordon of the National Order of the Ivory Coast and the Grand Cross of the National Order of Merit from Guinea.

 Domestically, Erdoğan has received accolades including the Outstanding Service award from the Turkish Red Crescent and the Dialogue Between Cultures Award from the President of Tatarstan.
 Additionally, he has been awarded the King Faisal International Prize for "service to Islam" and the United Nations–HABITAT award in memorial of Rafik Hariri.